kovzol/geogebra-discovery/docs/technical.md

 TreeSet instead of HashSet.
 In some occurrences there are already changes according to this, but not everywhere (yet).

+The same has been done for the `NDGCondition` class in the prover.
+This ensures alphabetical ordering of the conditions, it is useful on deterministic lists.

 ### [Geometric discovery](https://geogebra-prover.myjetbrains.com/youtrack/issue/TP-14) (proposed by Tim Brzezinski)

 This feature is present for a long time, but enabled only